signs he is sabotaging the relationship

 As with most unhealthy behaviors, the root of self-sabotage is fear.

-The number one way men self-sabotage relationships is paranoia and relationship anxiety.
-Their trust issues are fed by the fear of losing you and so they behave paranoid.
+A very common way men self-sabotage relationships are through trust issues.
+Their lack of trust is fed by the fear of losing you and so they behave paranoid.

 2. Causing arguments